-Red velvet and white chocolate cookies!
+Red Velvet and White Chocolate Cookies!
 The iconic red velvet cake flavour in cookie form.
-Delicious, chewy cocoa cookies packed with lots of white chocolate chunks and a “secret” ingredient to keep them tender and soft!
+Delicious, chewy cocoa cookies packed with lots of white chocolate chunks and a “secret” ingredient to keep them soft and tender…

-If you’re a fan of red velvet flavour, this red velvet cookie recipe is a quick and easy way to get your fix!
+If you’re a fan of red velvet bakes, this red velvet cookie recipe is a quick and easy way to get your fix.

 The cookies are tender, sweet and packed with plenty of creamy white chocolate chunks, cocoa powder and vanilla.
 All the delicious flavours of red velvet cake wrapped up in a cookie!

-(scroll to the bottom of the post to find printable recipe card with ingredient amounts and method)
+scroll to the bottom of the post to find a printable recipe card with ingredient amounts and detailed instructions.

 - Soft butter